-- Projects will be given 12 calendar months to be completed, as measured from the date on the acceptance letter to the date the complete Final As-Built packet is received by the Market Manager. - If the project is accepted into the ESFI, the expiration date will be 12 months from the date of the signed Board Order approving the bid in the EDC financing solicitation. - If the project cannot be completed within the initial 12-month period, the registrant/contractor may apply for an extension.
+- Projects will be given 12 calendar months to be completed, as measured from the date on the acceptance letter to the date the complete Final As-Built packet is received by the Market Manager. - If the project cannot be completed within the initial 12-month period, the registrant/contractor may apply for an extension.
 Extension requests must be received before 5:00 PM on the expiration date of the initial acceptance letter.
 The request must include the updated schedule for completion and documentation such as permits, purchase orders, photos, etc. that support the likelihood of timely and successful completion of the solar facility.